ardainn/VUS-Hearing-Ocular/README.md

 Custom fonts used in the plots.

 3. `scripts/`
-R scripts for figure generation
+R scripts for generating figures.

 4. `vus_dist/`
-Distribution of VUS in HL and OD genes in ClinVar and DVD
+Distribution of VUS in HL and OD genes in ClinVar and DVD.

 ---